bitshifter/glam-rs/CONTRIBUTING.md

 functionality that is missing is very welcome.
 If you do submit a pull request please ensure any new functionality also has a test.

-# New types

-If you would like to add a new type to `glam` please [open a github issue].
-Only `f32` has been supported for now but long term I'd like to support people with other needs.
-I am interested in what types you feel you need and what you would use them for.
-Examples might be `i32` or `f64` vectors or generic types.
-I don't want to rush to support new types until the API has stabilised a bit more but it would be good to collect information on functionality people would like to see in `glam`.

 # Optimizations

 If you feel some functionality could be optimized please [open a github issue]